sidnb13/ml-sandbox/README.md

 # Deep Learning learning repository

-Personal repository to organize notebooks and code associated with independent study of deep learning.
+Implementations of papers and code to hack with tutorial examples as part of my study of deep learning.